police-interrogation

 Case Title Lower Court Docketed Status Flags Tags Question Presented

 23-5770 Victor M. Barahona v.
-Matthew J. Platkin, Attorney General of New Jersey, et al. Third Circuit 2023-10-12 Denied IFP criminal-procedure due-process fifth-amendment ineffective-assistance involuntary-confession miranda-warning police-interrogation self-incrimination When Detective Lopez told Petitioner that his statement could be used in his favor, did Detective Lopez subverted the Miranda warning, thus, rendered …
+Matthew J. Platkin, Attorney General of New Jersey, et al. Third Circuit 2023-10-12 Denied IFP criminal-procedure due-process fifth-amendment ineffective-assistance involuntary-confession miranda-warning police-interrogation self-incrimination 1.
+When Detective Lopez told Petitioner that his statement could be used in his favor, did Detective Lopez subverted the Miranda warning, thus, render…

 22-7741 Rudy Alvarez v.
-United States Ninth Circuit 2023-06-09 Denied Amici (1)IFP burden-of-proof criminal-procedure due-process evidence-admissibility fifth-amendment law-enforcement-procedure miranda-warning miranda-warnings police-interrogation self-incrimination supreme-court When determining whether statements made after a midstream Miranda warning are admissible, do courts consider the warning's objective effectiveness or…
+United States Ninth Circuit 2023-06-09 Denied Amici (1)IFP burden-of-proof criminal-procedure due-process evidence-admissibility fifth-amendment law-enforcement-procedure miranda-warning miranda-warnings police-interrogation self-incrimination supreme-court 1.
+When determining whether statements made after a midstream Miranda warning are admissible, do courts consider the warning's objective effectiveness…

 22-6649 Dee Walter Mitchell, Jr. v.
-Christian Pfeiffer, Warden Ninth Circuit 2023-01-27 Denied Response WaivedIFP coerced-confession coerced-testimony due-process fifth-amendment fourteenth-amendment juvenile-interrogation juvenile-rights miranda-rights police-interrogation Where police interrogation of a juvenile murder suspect violates due process
+Christian Pfeiffer, Warden Ninth Circuit 2023-01-27 Denied Response WaivedIFP coerced-confession coerced-testimony due-process fifth-amendment fourteenth-amendment juvenile-interrogation juvenile-rights miranda-rights police-interrogation 1.
+Where police interrogators induce an unwilling 15-year-old murder suspect to incriminate another by (1) omitting to advise him of his Miranda righ…

 22-5935 Devon Miller v.
-Superintendent, Shawangunk Correctional Facility Second Circuit 2022-10-28 Denied IFP confession-admissibility custodial-interrogation fifth-amendment miranda-v-arizona miranda-warnings police-interrogation police-interrogation-tactics self-incrimination two-step-interrogation voluntariness Whether the Fifth Amendment privilege against self-incrimination applies during custodial interrogation
+Superintendent, Shawangunk Correctional Facility Second Circuit 2022-10-28 Denied IFP confession-admissibility custodial-interrogation fifth-amendment miranda-v-arizona miranda-warnings police-interrogation police-interrogation-tactics self-incrimination two-step-interrogation voluntariness The court first core constitutional holding in Miranda v.
+Arizona was to confirm that the Fith Amendment privilege serves to protect all persons in al…

 22-5465 LaRoyce McFadden v.
 Illinois Illinois 2022-08-30 Denied Response WaivedIFP constitutional-protections due-process interrogation-rights involuntary-confession juvenile-justice juvenile-suspect police-interrogation police-procedure right-to-counsel self-incrimination Whether a murder conviction based on a 17-year-old boy's statements made to police after he was held incommunicado for over 24 hours, the police ignor…

 22-5128 My Loan Nguyen v.
-Michael Pallares, Warden Ninth Circuit 2022-07-19 Denied Response WaivedIFP civil-rights criminal-procedure custodial-interrogation due-process fifth-amendment fundamental-rights miranda-rights ninth-circuit police-interrogation police-questioning Whether the Ninth Circuit Court of Appeals violated petitioner's fundamental rights by ruling that the California Courts reasonably applied Miranda-v-…
+Michael Pallares, Warden Ninth Circuit 2022-07-19 Denied Response WaivedIFP civil-rights criminal-procedure custodial-interrogation due-process fifth-amendment fundamental-rights miranda-rights ninth-circuit police-interrogation police-questioning The sole question raised by this Petition for Certiorari is whether the Ninth Circuit Court of Appeals violated petitioner's fundamental rights by rul…

 21-6996 Robert Stivers v.
-Illinois Illinois 2022-01-28 Denied Response WaivedIFP 14th-amendment 5th-amendment civil-rights coerced-confession confession-admissibility constitutional-rights criminal-procedure due-process interrogation-procedure police-interrogation right-to-silence Whether the police violated a suspect's constitutional rights under the Fifth and Fourteenth Amendments when they ignored clear and unambiguous invoca…
+Illinois Illinois 2022-01-28 Denied Response WaivedIFP 14th-amendment 5th-amendment civil-rights coerced-confession confession-admissibility constitutional-rights criminal-procedure due-process interrogation-procedure police-interrogation right-to-silence Is a suspect's Constitutional Amendments V as well as XIV rights violated when a clear and unambiguous invocation to remain silent is ignored?
+Additio…

 21-5791 Cesar Santana v.
 Nelson Alves, Superintendent, Massachusetts Correctional Institution at Norfolk First Circuit 2021-09-28 Denied IFP due-process fifth-amendment involuntary-statements miranda-warnings police-assurances police-interrogation self-incrimination Whether the Fifth Amendment is violated, and a defendant's statements are involuntary, when police assure a suspect that his statements will not be us…